kifzig/se_project_aroundtheus/README.md

 **Plans for Improvement**

-This project is a work in progress and there are plans to add the ability to add photos to the gallery soon as well as more compatibility with more devices.
+This project is a work in progress and there are plans to add photos via an API soon as well as more compatibility with more devices.